-Aeoniums are popular succulents because their resemble big, fleshy-petalled daisies and of course they are easy to grow both on your home or in your garden.
+Aeoniums are popular succulents because they resemble big, fleshy-petalled daisies and of course they are easy to grow both in your home or in your garden.
 There are many hybrids and species out there but Aeonium arboreum 'Zwartkop' is surely a show stopper with its magenta-black.
 In winter bright yellow flowers contrast with the dark foliage.
 For best results provide full sun and well-drained soil.

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus